Interest in grows your own continues to rise and growing your own tasty and healthy fruit and veg at home are easier than ever before.

 - Radishes: Sow fortnightly from March to June for a continuous crop.
 Harvest from 3-4 weeks after sowing.

-- Runner beans: Sow outdoors once the soil has warmed up from May to the end June.
+- Runner beans: Sow outdoors once the soil has warmed up from May to the end of June.
 Harvest 12-14 weeks from sowing.

 - Shallots: Plant shallot sets in February or March.
 Sets are quick to mature, producing a further 8 to 12 shallots each.
 Ready to harvest in 18 weeks.